For Faculty

 here to complete our classroom visit request form.

-- Schedule a class visit (virtual or in-person): Bring your entire class to CTAS online or on campus for one hour during class time to learn about our services and work on a course assignment in breakout sessions with writing tutors.
-Complete the class visit request form here to check availability.
+- Schedule a Writing Studio (virtual or in-person): Bring your entire class to CTAS online or on campus for one hour during class time to learn about our services and work on a course assignment in breakout sessions with writing tutors.
+Complete the Writing Studio request form here to check availability.

 -